Here is the question every faculty member needs to answer: Does your assignment still measure what it claims to measure when a student uses AI?

 Verification Is Now a Core Academic Skill

 Generative AI produces fluent but frequently flawed output.
 Students need structured practice in testing claims, checking sources, identifying omissions, and correcting errors.
-UNESCO's guidance frames these as essential skills for human-centered AI use.
-Verification is not a low-level fact-check—it is the exercise of disciplinary judgment.
+UNESCO (2023) frames these as essential skills for human-centered AI use.
+Verification sits well above a low-level fact-check: it is the exercise of disciplinary judgment.

 Equity Demands Explicit Attention

 Students differ in tool access, digital literacy, language background, and institutional support.
-A mature framework must address fairness, privacy, and access as design concerns, not afterthoughts.
+A mature framework must address fairness, privacy, and access as foundational design concerns.

 What Changed Between Versions